 5. Both technologies represent data as attributes grouped in objects.
 EtherNet/IP represents data values as individual attributes classified with other similar attributes in an object.
 OPC UA is more sophisticated in that the Value attribute is one of many attributes in a node.
 Nodes are grouped within objects in OPC UA.

 6. Both technologies are certifiable standards with certification centers that validate the operation of OPC UA and EtherNet/IP devices.

 Those similarities are true but there are more differences between OPC UA and EtherNet/IP than there are similarities.

 1. OPC UA is more of an architecture than a protocol.
 OPC UA is an architecture that systematizes how to model data, model systems, model machines and model entire plants.
 It is a technology that allows users to customize how data is organized and how information about that data is reported.
 EtherNet/IP is truly simply a protocol that systematizes how data moves between clients and servers.

 2. OPC UA integrates much better (but not perfectly) with IT systems and the Cloud.
 It can traverse firewalls and easily connect remote systems.
 EtherNet/IP is much more suitable for local processing on a machine.

-3. OPC UA Provides A True Information Model providing the ability of an Object Node to have references to other Object Nodes which further references to other Object Nodes to an unlimited degree.
-This provides the capability to form hierarchical relationships which represent systems, processes, and information – an Information Model.
+3. OPC UA Provides A True Information Model providing the ability of an Object Node to have references to other Object Nodes which further references other Object Nodes to an unlimited degree.
+This provides the capability to form hierarchical relationships that represent systems, processes, and information – an Information Model.
 EtherNet/IP uses a flat address space that really isn’t much of an object model.

 4. An OPC UA Server implements a much more sophisticated set of services than EtherNet/IP.
 It announces its availability to interested Client devices, it provides a list of its capabilities and functionality to interested Clients and it provides notifications of different kinds of events.